roadsidemultimedia/Docs/customize/how-to-customize.md

 There are three methods for adding customization to your website, these are: the **DMS toolbar → Customize options**; the **Base Child theme**, and, the **PageLines Customize plugin**.
 Each method applies to individual levels of skill -- based on your comfort level and proficiency, which we'll go through below.

-For example, if you're **new** to using DMS, you may with to stick to DMS Customization Options, where selecting things to change or customize is by settings only.

-Someone with **moderate** skills with customization may wish to use our **Customize Plugin** and some tools to achieve more unique results.

-**Advanced users** -- those with stronger technical abilities -- may wish to customize the **Base Theme** to create their very own child themes, as well customizing PageLines DMS.

 ### DMS ###

 The PageLines DMS method is recommended to **new** users or users with limited HTML/CSS knowledge.
 PageLines DMS has two built-in options for customization, allowing you to add custom LESS/CSS, and scripts.
 If you wish to add a few custom scripts and/or basic CSS/LESS to your website and nothing more, then using DMS independently is the method for you.